Musa-Msomi/flight-tracker-v1/README.md

 ```

 The application will be running at http://localhost:3000.
 Open your web browser and navigate to this URL to access the FlightTracker app.
+To view a flight's current location, click on the flight number (eg. A7GB67)